E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 This configuration corresponds to a diamond cubic lattice [3]_.

-Analyzing the resulting trajectory (``HISTORY``) file with ``tetrahedral.exe`` and input :math:`1` for both requirements, the following output is printed on the standard output
+Analyzing the resulting trajectory (``HISTORY``) file with ``tetrahedral.exe`` and input :math:`1` for both runtime arguments, the following output is printed on the standard output

 .. literalinclude:: ./out